In this 29th edition of the newsletter, I explore how Strategy (formerly MicroStrategy) has laid a blueprint for corporate bitcoin adoption.

-The DEEP DIVE explores what Strategy has done, the reasoning behind their approach, and the associated risks and potential rewards.
+The DEEP DIVE explores what Strategy has done, the reasoning behind their approach, and the risks and rewards involved.

-This document provides a wealth of information, with clear section headings to guide you through the content.
+It examines the firm’s financing mechanisms and shows how they fuel their Bitcoin Flywheel while managing downside risk.
 Feel free to explore the sections that interest you most if you prefer a more focused read.

-I want to thank Ed Juline, Director of Bitcoin Advocacy at Strategy, and Chaitanya Jain, Treasury and Investor Relations at Strategy, for their help in fact-checking this article.
+I want to thank Chaitanya Jain, Treasury and Investor Relations at Strategy, and Ed Juline for their help in fact-checking this article.

 Best regards,